Table of Contents

 When it comes to identifying consultants and distributor networks, it is again wise to use your connections.
 Find someone who has experience in your field.
 When it comes to navigating murky regulatory waters, there is nothing more valuable than having a resource who has successfully brought a product to market.

-A common mistake that a lot of companies make is they develop their product in the vacuum.
+A common mistake that a lot of companies make is they develop their product in a vacuum.
 They think they know what the user wants and maybe have some initial conversations with clinicians and patients, but the communication stops there.

 Developing relationships with end users is important for a couple of reasons.